klemens/openolat/src/main/java/de/unileipzig/shibboleth/README.md

 # generate email from username when no email given by shibboleth
 simpleShibboleth.emailTemplate=%s@student.my.uni

+# url of the session initiator of the service provider
+simpleShibboleth.sessionInitiatorPath=/Shibboleth.sso/Login
 ```

 To control the mapping between Shibboleth and OpenOLAT attributes, see the